GPUOpen-Tools/gpu_performance_api/README.md

 * [GPUPerfAPICounters](Src/GPUPerfAPICounters) - contains the source code for a library that can be used to query counters without an active GPUPerfAPI context
 * [GPUPerfAPIDX](Src/GPUPerfAPIDX) - contains source code shared by the DirectX versions of GPUPerfAPI
 * [GPUPerfAPIDX11](Src/GPUPerfAPIDX11) - contains the source for the DirectX11 version of GPUPerfAPI
-* [GPUPerfAPIDX12](Src/GPUPerfAPIDX12) - contains the source for the DirectX12 version of GPUPerfAPI (prototype/alpha)
+* [GPUPerfAPIDX12](Src/GPUPerfAPIDX12) - contains the source for the DirectX12 version of GPUPerfAPI (Developer Preview)
 * [GPUPerfAPIGL](Src/GPUPerfAPIGL) - contains the source for the OpenGL version of GPUPerfAPI
 * [GPUPerfAPIGLES](Src/GPUPerfAPIGLES) - contains the source for the OpenGLES version of GPUPerfAPI
 * [GPUPerfAPIHSA](Src/GPUPerfAPIHSA) - contains the source for the ROCm/HSA version of GPUPerfAPI